-Gray whales (and occasionally others) are often viewed off the coast of Yachats from the three day-use state parks in town.
+Gray whales are the most commonly viewed whale on the Oregon coast, and they are often viewed off the coast of Yachats from our three day-use state parks in town.
 Other favorite nearby spots to watch for whales include the following:

 - Cape Perpetua Visitors Center (about 3 miles south of downtown Yachats)